bapfeld/bapfeld.github.io/_posts/2019-05-08-multiple-slide-sets.md

 The final line is really helpful.
 Pandoc's beamer template will automatically load the `graphicx` package. `\graphicspath` lets you specify a list of possible paths to check.
 That way in the slides a simple `\includegraphics{}` statement can just use a relative path.

 ## The Templates
 Now come the templates.
 I have two of them, stored in a "templates" directory alongside the slide files.
 They're pretty simple.
-Here's a snippet of "slide_notes_header.tex" to give you an idea:
+Here's a snippet of "slide_notes_header.tex" to give you an idea[^template_ref]:

 ```latex
 \usepackage{pgfpages}